meritechsolutions/azm_db_merge/README.md

 azm_db_merge.py --target_db_type sqlite3 --azm_file azms_to_merge_folder --server_user "" --server_password "" --server_database "" --target_sqlite3_file merged.db
 </pre>

-(and you call like this again to merge other azm files to the same "merged.db" - if the merged.db exists it would just 'append' to it.)
+(you can also run this cmd again on other azm folders/files to the same "merged.db" - if the merged.db exists it would just 'append' to it - just take care to not import the same azm files again as there are no duplicate checks in sqlite3 mode yet)

+Note:
-Note: the sqlite3 merge option is very early and does not have any ALTER checks (so merging of azm files from different app versions might fail - if their tables are different) and no --unmerge support too.
+- The sqlite3 merge option is very early and still does not have a few features:
+- There are no 'column' checks - no auto ALTER support as in PostgreSQL yet. (so merging of azm files from different app versions might fail - if their tables are different).
+- The no --unmerge support too.
+- The are no 'already merged' checks in sqlite3 import mode yet.

 Using QGIS with databases created by azm_db_merge